-tional goals can be achieved, good relations and synergy will be created between leaders and numan resources [4].
-As a form of prosocial behavior in Organizations, organizational citizenship behavior (OCB) is an important foundation of every HR management, including schools.
+As a form of prosocial behavior in organizations, organizational citizenship behavior (OCB) is an important foundation of every HR management, including schools.
 OCB contributes to the functioning and success of organizations by creating social capital, increased efficiency, and increased productivity [5,6].
-OC [27] was a fundamental role in improving school effectiveness [7].
+OCB plays a fundamental role in improving school effectiveness [7].
 In the era of Society 5.0, teachers face various challenges [8], and advances in communication technology and changes in society require teachers to demonstrate high OCB, because teachers have an important role in schools [9].
 OCB is essential in the teaching profession [10].
 OCB from teachers is demonstrated through helpful behavior towards colleagues, supervisors, and students who need help (including assistance with exam preparation practice) and contributing to the school (for example, providing recommendations for changes and improvements and suggestions that are useful for the school) [11].
 Principal leadership can help improve teacher OCB at different levels [9].
-One of the factors that predict OCB is leadership.
 One of the factors that predict OCB is leadership.
 Some choose the teaching profession for reasons of intrinsic and extrinsic motivation.
 For senior teachers, extrinsic motivation factors such as job stability, salary, and extended rest time reveal that most of their extrinsic motivation can come from the principal [12].

 The success of a school organization in achieving its goals is inseparable from the role played by the principal.
 The principal is the primary driver of all administrative activities and practices in the school.
 The principal is also a source of change, improvement, and growth for schools by carrying out modern leadership following the demands of society.
 Transformational leadership (TL) is a leadership style still relevant today.
 TL results from environmental changes and is an interaction between leaders and subordinates.
-It cuses on transforming organizational culture and practices in dealing with social challenges and changes by influencing individual behavior to provide positive organizational results.
+It focuses on transforming organizational culture and practices in dealing with social challenges and changes by influencing individual behavior to provide positive organizational results.

 Many researchers on organizational leadership have become interested in TL theory over the last three decades.
 The relationship between teachers' perceptions of the principal's transformational leadership (TL) style and teachers' OCB is higher than that of principals who use a transactional leadership style [13].
 TL is one of the best leadership styles that educational organizations can adopt in managing the challenges of restructuring schools.
 Empirical studies prove TL is more effective in carrying out school leadership functions [14].
 Some empirical studies have documented an important relationship between TL and organizational operations [15].
 TL is positively related to organizational citizenship behavior (OCB) [3,16-21].
-Hidayat and Patras revealed that servant leadership is important in increasing teacher OCB, while Widodo et al. [22] revealed that visionary leadership is essential in increasing teachers'
+Hidayat and Patras revealed that servant leadership is important in increasing teacher OCB, while Widodo et al. [22] revealed that visionary leadership is essential in increasing teachers' OCB.